PhilippRados/wrecc/README.md

 #### Unimplemented Features <a name="unimplemented"></a>
 Aside from the missing keywords these are the main missing features:
-- [ ] Arrays with unspecified size
+- [x] Arrays with unspecified size
+- [ ] Compiling multiple files at once
 - [ ] Raw structs/unions as function argument-/return-types
 - [ ] Floating point types<br>

-Here is a list of all the stuff still missing: [todo](https://placid-eris-c19.notion.site/check-all-errors-from-c-testsuite-6f3fa2a3c24a4711b5e89f45354db540)
+Here is a list of all the stuff still missing: [todo](https://placid-eris-c19.notion.site/check-all-errors-from-c-testsuite-6f3fa2a3c24a4711b5e89f45354db540?pvs=4)

 ### Error messages <a name="errors"></a>
 Wrecc also has nice looking messages.
 Error reporting doesn't stop after the first error.
 Using the `--no-color` option you can switch off color-highlighting in errors.
 Currently there are only errors and no warnings.